-- a) The Parties agree to maximise the continuity of employment for permanent Employees and to ensure that permanent employment opportunities are not eliminated or eroded. - b) The Company recognises that in certain circumstances the use of subcontractors and labour hire may affect the job security of Employees covered by this Agreement.

-c) As soon as practicable after being awarded a contract and prior to engaging a subcontractor to perform work performed by Employees covered by this Agreement, the Company shall inform the Union.
-Parties shall recognise both geographical and commercial circumstances and may agree to vary the operation of this clause.
+- a) The Parties agree to maximise the continuity of employment for permanent Employees and to ensure that permanent employment opportunities are not eliminated or eroded. - b) The Company recognises that in certain circumstances the use of subcontractors and labour hire may affect the job security of Employees covered by this Agreement. - c) As soon as practicable after being awarded a contract and prior to engaging a subcontractor to perform work performed by Employees covered by this Agreement, the Company shall inform the Union.
+Parties shall recognise both geographical and commercial circumstances and may agree to vary the operation of this clause. - d) This clause does not apply in circumstances where existing subcontractors are engaged.